kevbite/CompaniesHouse.NET/README.md

 ### Getting a company profile

-To get a company profile, we pass in a company number in to the `GetCompanyProfileAsync` method and await on the task.
+To get a company profile, we pass a company number in to the `GetCompanyProfileAsync` method and await on the task.

 ```csharp
 var result = await client.GetCompanyProfileAsync("03977902");